-16. Overall, how would you assess this clinical experience?
-(Check only one)

-Excellent clinical learning experience; would not hesitate to recommend this clinical education site to another student.
+- 16. Overall, how would you assess this clinical experience?
+(Check only one) - Excellent clinical learning experience; would not hesitate to recommend this clinical education site to another student.
+Time well expert would recommend this clinical education site to another student.

 Time well spent; would recommend this clinical education site to another student.
 Some good learning experiences; student program needs further development.

 Student clinical education program is not adequately developed at this time.

 - 17. What specific qualities or skills do you believe a physical therapist student should have to function successfully at this clinical education site?
-Personable, willing to learn, willing to adapt - 18.
+I think to do well at this site a student should be very confident in their abilities and able to let things go.
+Think for yourself and don't allow your beliefs or opinions be diminished by the people you work with. - 18.
 If, during this clinical education experience, you were exposed to content not included in your previous physical therapist academic preparation, describe those subject areas not addressed.
-Exposure to everything I saw, some things greater than others. - 19.
+None - 19.
 What suggestions would you offer to future physical therapist students to improve this clinical education experience?
-Just show up Day 1 with the willingness to go beyond your comfort zone. - 20.
+Review cardiopulm, normal lab values.
+Develop your own quick evaluation/screening routine. - 20.
 What do you believe were the strengths of your physical therapist academic preparation and/or coursework for this clinical experience?
-Neuro PT, MS PT, Cardiopulm PT - 21.
+My understanding of cardiopulm and neuro.
+My previous experience with quick screens. - 21.
 What curricular suggestions do you have that would have prepared you better for this clinical experience?
-None, I think our curriculum is very inclusive and adequate.
+None